 - Vomiting and diarrhea within hours

-- Tummy ache (tender when touched)
+- Stomachache (tender when touched)

-- Increased thirst, decreased urine production, or complete stoppage
+- Increased thirst; decreased urine production

-- Nephrosis (kidney failure), which can be fatal
+- Nephrosis (kidney failure)

 Food poisoning in pets raises the risk of major health consequences after 24 hours.
 Renal failure is likely when the animal reaches this stage.
 Acute renal failure can be reversed if treated quickly.

-What Should I Do If My Dog Or Cat Has Eaten Grapes Or Raisins?
+What Should I Do If My Dog or Cat Has Eaten Grapes or Raisins?

 Your veterinarian or the ASPCA’s Animal Poison Control Center should be contacted if your dog or cat has eaten grapes (888-426-4435).

-How Do I Prevent Grape And Raisin Poisoning?
+How Do I Prevent Grape and Raisin Poisoning?